-The Board found that you enlisted in the Marine Corps on 30 August 1974 at age 18.
-The record reflects that on 18 July 1975 you received nonjudicial punishment for an unauthorized absence of 17 days.
-On 23 July 1975 you were convicted by civil authorities of breaking and entering.
-The court sentenced you to confinement for 90 days.
+The Board found that you enlisted in the Marine Corps on 14 October 1958.
+The record reflects that on 17 January 1960 you were convicted by civil authorities of armed and unarmed robbery.
+The court sentenced you to confinement for five to seven years.

-On 8 December 1975 an administrative discharge board recommended that you be separated with an undesirable discharge by reason of misconduct due to the civil conviction.
-Subsequently, you received two nonjudicial punishments.
-The offenses included unauthorized absences totalling 52 days.
-After review by the discharge authority, the recommendation for separation was approved and you received an undesirable discharge on 30 January 1976.
+The commanding officer then recommended that you be separated with an undesirable discharge by reason of misconduct due to civil conviction.
+When informed of the recommendation, you elected to waive the right to present your case to an administrative discharge board.
+After review by the discharge authority, the recommendation for separation was approved and on 11 March 1960 you received an undesirable discharge.

 In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
-However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge, given the seriousness of the civil conviction and your frequent military offenses.
+However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge, given the seriousness of the civil conviction.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.